Calvin Coolidge: Civil rights

-In a speech in October 1924, Coolidge stressed tolerance of differences as an American value and thanked immigrants for their contributions to U.S. society, saying that they have "contributed much to making our country what it is."
-He stated that although the diversity of peoples was a detrimental source of conflict and tension in Europe, it was peculiar for the United States that it was a "harmonious" benefit for the country.
-Coolidge further stated the United States should assist and help immigrants who come to the country and urged immigrants to reject "race hatreds" and "prejudices".
+In an October 1924 speech, Coolidge stressed tolerance of differences as an American value and thanked immigrants for their contributions to U.S. society, saying that they had "contributed much to making our country what it is".
+He said that although the diversity of peoples was a source of conflict and tension in Europe, it was a peculiarly "harmonious" benefit for the U.S. Coolidge added that the U.S. should assist and help immigrants and urged immigrants to reject "race hatreds" and "prejudices".

 Foreign policy

 Coolidge was neither well versed nor very interested in world affairs.
-His focus was directed mainly at American business, especially pertaining to trade, and "Maintaining the Status Quo".
+His focus was mainly on U.S. business, especially pertaining to trade, and "Maintaining the Status Quo".
 Although not an isolationist, he was reluctant to enter into European involvements.
-While Coolidge believed strongly in a non-interventionist foreign policy, he did believe that the United States was exceptional.
+Coolidge believed strongly in a non-interventionist foreign policy and supported American exceptionalism.
+He considered the 1920 Republican victory a rejection of the Wilsonian position that the U.S. should join the League of Nations.

-Coolidge considered the 1920 Republican victory as a rejection of the Wilsonian position that the United States should join the League of Nations.
-Coolidge believed the League did not serve American interests.
-However, he spoke in favor of joining the Permanent Court of International Justice (World Court), provided that the nation would not be bound by advisory decisions.
-In 1926, the Senate eventually approved joining the Court (with reservations).
-The League of Nations accepted the reservations, but it suggested some modifications of its own.
-The Senate failed to act and so the United States did not join the World Court.
+Coolidge did not believe the League served U.S. interests.
+But he spoke in favor of joining the Permanent Court of International Justice (World Court), provided that the nation would not be bound by advisory decisions.
+In 1926, the Senate approved joining the Court, with reservations.
+The League of Nations accepted the reservations, but suggested some modifications of its own.
+The Senate failed to act, and so the U.S. did not join the World Court.

-Coolidge authorized the Dawes Plan, a financial plan by Charles Dawes, to provide Germany partial relief from its reparations obligations from World War I. The plan initially provided stimulus for the German economy.
-Additionally, Coolidge attempted to pursue further curbs on naval strength following the early successes of Harding's Washington Naval Conference by sponsoring the Geneva Naval Conference in 1927, which failed owing to a French and Italian boycott and ultimate failure of Great Britain and the United States to agree on cruiser tonnages.
+In 1924, the Coolidge administration nominated Charles Dawes to head the multinational committee that produced the Dawes Plan.
+It set fixed annual amounts for Germany's World War I reparations payments and authorized a large loan, mostly from U.S. banks, to help stabilize and stimulate the German economy.
+Coolidge attempted to pursue further curbs on naval strength after the successes of Harding's Washington Naval Conference, by sponsoring the Geneva Naval Conference in 1927, which failed owing to a French and Italian boycott and the failure of Great Britain and the U.S. to agree on cruiser tonnages.
 As a result, the conference was a failure and Congress eventually authorized for increased American naval spending in 1928.

-The Kellogg–Briand Pact of 1928, named for Coolidge's Secretary of State, Frank B. Kellogg, and French foreign minister Aristide Briand, was also a key peacekeeping initiative.
-The treaty, ratified in 1929, committed signatoriesthe United States, the United Kingdom, France, Germany, Italy, and Japanto "renounce war, as an instrument of national policy in their relations with one another".
-The treaty did not achieve its intended resultthe outlawry of warbut it did provide the founding principle for international law after World War II.
-Coolidge also continued the previous administration's policy of withholding recognition of the Soviet Union.
+The Kellogg–Briand Pact of 1928, named for U.S. Secretary of State Frank B. Kellogg and French Foreign Minister Aristide Briand, was a key peacekeeping initiative.
+Ratified in 1929, the treaty committed signatories—the U.S., the United Kingdom, France, Italy, Germany, and Japan—to "renounce war, as an instrument of national policy in their relations with one another".
+The treaty did not achieve its intended result—to outlaw war—but it did provide the founding principle for international law after World War II.
+Coolidge continued the Harding administration's policy of withholding recognition of the Soviet Union.